loopstick/Digital-Electronics-Spring-2017/README.md

 #### current homework assignment
 -	Homework
+	- Read [Physical Computing’s Greatest Hits (and misses)](http://www.tigoe.net/blog/category/physicalcomputing/176/) and think about whether the your project is doing something in a meaningful or unique way.
+Will someone want to play with your project for longer than 5 seconds?
+Why or why not?
 	- Minimal Viable Project is due April 21
-		- If you don't think you can get there in 2 weeks, simplify your project
-	- Read [Physical Computing’s Greatest Hits (and misses)](http://www.tigoe.net/blog/category/physicalcomputing/176/) and think about whether the your project is doing something in a meaningful or unique way.
+		- Simplify your project if necessary
+		- If it is too simple you will have one week to add complexity

 ### Week 13: Thursday, April 21, 2017
 - Demonstrate working minimal viable project (MVP)
-- Homework: Refine
+- Homework: Refine and add complexity if necessary

 ### Week 14: Thursday, April 27, 2017
 - Final project critique